ucb-bar/stac-bringup/README.md

 - Run rand test pattern on small test SRAMs
 - Write documentation on how to test UART TSI if needed

+### 2/12/24

+Ran more thorough PEX simulations on `sram22_512x64m4w8`.
+Found that in the `ff` corner, the `wl_en0` (unbuffered wordline enable) pulse is too short, causing read/write issues.
+The pulse length is controlled by an inverter chain.
+In the `ff` corner, the inverter chain is fast, and the pulse length becomes too short.
+We need better matching between the delay to drive the replica bitcells and the inverter chain that controls wordline pulse length.

+No issues were identified in the `tt` corner.
+The bitline swing in PEX simulation in the `tt` corner is approximately 0.55V.
+Sense amp enable timing could be a bit faster.

 ### 2/8/24

 - Ran `bebe_host.py` SRAM BIST with random pattern on STAC board 2